nlsynth/iroha/README.md

 * P2: Pipeline can be built with multiple tables in a module OR multiple modules with one table in each module
 * P2: I/O for embedded verilog module
 * P2: Resource sharing between tables
+* P2: Export optimizer API so that users can add own phase
+* P2: API to create copies of module, table and so on.

 -- Source tree